Your US Psychiatric Service Dog For Air Travel.

 Self-Training Is An Option.

-The ADA allows owners to self-train their PSDs, so if this describes your situation, you can simply enter your own name into the Trainer section.
+e ADA allows owners (US travelers only) to self-train their PSDs, so if this describes your situation, you can simply enter your own name into the Trainer section.

 We're currently working with dog trainers and organizations across the US to team up with our clinical network to make the process of getting a psychiatric service dog smooth sailing.